 Using a new version of the ALICE equipment, research development are conducted to produce nanocomposites coatings with a perspective in photocatalysis.

-As an example, the TiO2/SiO2-np nanocomposite multilayer films were synthesized in a single step by reactive magnetron sputtering combined with a nanoparticle aerosol jet.
-The SiO2 nanoparticles (SiO2-np) were introduced into a growing TiO2 thin film with different time sequences during deposition for a fixed duration.
-The SiO2-np acting as impurities are introduced into the TiO2 to willingly disturb its growth and to cause growth defects in order to increase the specific surface area of the photocatalytic film.
-In reason of the non-photoactive properties of the SiO2 nanoparticles, their introduction allows us to study only the effects induced on the film morphology, microstructure, and photocatalytic properties by their incorporation.
+For example, TiO₂/SiO₂-np nanocomposite multilayer films were synthesized in a single step using reactive magnetron sputtering combined with a nanoparticle aerosol jet.
+SiO₂ nanoparticles (SiO₂-np) were introduced into a growing TiO₂ thin film at different time points during deposition, for a fixed duration.
+The SiO₂-np, acting as impurities, are introduced into the TiO₂ to willingly disrupt the growth and induce defects, with the aim of increasing the specific surface area of the photocatalytic film.
+Because SiO₂ nanoparticles are non-photoactive, their incorporation allows us to study solely their effects on the film’s morphology, the microstructure, and the photocatalytic properties.

 The introduction of nanoparticles in the matrix film changes considerably this morphology regardless of the moment of the nanoparticle incorporation.
 For all nanocomposite films, more or less large protrusions on their surface are distinguishable.